 Door-to-door traceability of goods: inter-port communication between the PCS and Port Community Systems nationally and internationally

 The latest innovations from R&D work, in particular the intelligent container

 Future trends and uses

 MGI’s objective: offer the most advanced community communication system on the market.
-A Proof of Concept of the new CCS will be revealed in December, during MGI’s anniversary evening reception.
+A Proof of Concept of the new PCS will be revealed in December, during MGI’s anniversary evening reception.